pzweuj/bamdst/README.md

 set this cutoff value for calculate the bad covered region.
 Default is <5.

---use_rmdup (an invalid parament since v1.0.0 )

-Use rmdup depth instead of cover depth to calculate the coverage of target regions and

-so on.
+--depthratio [ratios]

+specify depth ratios for coverage calculation relative to average depth.

+Use comma-separated values like "0.1,0.2,0.5".
+Default is "0.2,0.5".

+This calculates coverage at positions with depth > (ratio × average_depth).

 ## OUTPUT FILES

-Seven files will be created in the output direction.
+Eight files will be created in the output direction.
 There are:

 -**coverage.report**

+-**coverage.report.json** (NEW: JSON format for programmatic access)

 -**cumu.plot**